|Birth: ||Oct. 19, 1976|

 |Death: ||Feb.
 1, 2001|

-Ehren was a young man full of happiness and life, who loved to jetski, snowmobiling and traveling.
+Ehren was a young man full of happiness and life, who loved to jetski, snowmobile and travel.
 He died on the job while working as an ironworker apprentice.
 He is loved and missed every day.

 And now that you've gone